appinho/SARosPerceptionKitti/README.md

 ### 0 To Dos
 - Integrate ego motion and static coordinates to remove noisy orientation
 - Include ground extraction and interpolation of point cloud
-- Add DBSCAN cluster algorithm
+- Add DBSCAN cluster algorithm  (Only seed at dynamical voxels)
-- Add orientation in detection
+- Add orientation, height and z coordinate in detection
-- Include Geometrical and Semantical Model
+- Include Geometrical and Semantical Model/Classification of tracks not only by semantic but also by dimension
 - Plot RMSE
 - Plot text to bounding boxes
 - Plot ego car